Real self-healing begins the moment you stop outsourcing your well‑being.

 Self‑healing becomes real only through embodied repetition.

 These four domains—physical, mental/emotional, energetic, and spiritual—form a complete daily ecosystem of restoration.
-Select from each and let rhythm, not willpower, lead the process.

-Physical Practices for Resilience
+Physical Techniques for Resilience

 The physical layer stabilizes the foundation.
 Fasting, mindful eating, hydration, movement, and herbal tonics cleanse stagnation and renew Jing (essence).